brujoand/slides.brujordet.no/Building_a_delivery_platform/javazone_2020.md

 - Support and on boarding is by far the most expensive work
 - The problems are usually very similar, and simple to fix
 - The overhead of constantly context switching is huge
+- Most people just glance at documentation, and ask for help.
 :::

 ---